← Hub / 07 Cheat Sheet

 "Open my inbox, pull every email from [vendor] in the last 30 days, summarise them into one doc on my desktop, and put the action items in a checklist at the top."

-Apps and automations from plain English
+Claude Code, apps and automations from plain English

 What it does